Zanthras/NGU-IDLE-Tower-Automation/readme.md

 - EXP/EPM: Total exp gained and exp per minute.
 Be sure to set the exp bonus from total stats to be correct
 - AP/APM/KPA: Total AP gained, ap per minute and kills per AP.
 When comparing two runs KPA measures how often you have tier transitions
 - PP/PPPH: Total Perk Points gained, and perk points per hour gain. set the PP_BASE to be correct for your difficulty.
+- FPS/Instant: Just recording the time it takes to get pixel colors which is directly correlated to framerate.
+Higher framerate faster everything
+- Resets/Broken: Resets are the number of times the EXP line was not detected, broken is the number of times the kill counter parsed incorrectly

 The log file "itopod_rewards.log" will be generated and written to once per tower run (every 12 hours or when you hit `) it contains the last status line printed on the console for long term tracking.